 Leonardo Wilhelm DiCaprio, whose fame first hit tsunami heights with Titanic, got his middle name from his maternal grandfather, who was a mineworker in Germany’s coal-and-steel Ruhr region.
 Over the years Leonardo remained close to his German grandparents, especially Oma Helene, spending many summers in the small German town of Oer-Erkenschwick where she lived (near Recklinghausen), and inviting her to share special occasions—such as an on-location visit to Mexico during the filming for Titantic, and the London premiere of that huge hit film.
 Leo and Oma (along with his Brazilian then girlfriend Gisele Bündchen) were seen in Cologne, Germany in November 2004 visiting the local chocolate museum.
 (According to granny, Leo is a big fan of museums.)
 Only a few years later, grandma Helene died in a German hospital near her home on August 4, 2008, just days after a visit by her grandson Leonardo.
 DiCaprio’s namesake grandfather, Wilhelm Indenbirken, died in 2005.

 Not that DiCaprio is always the model citizen.
-The actor smokes, he has been known to down a few drinks, and he used to have a reputation (deserved or otherwise) as a heavy partyer and something of a prankster on and off the set (deserved).
+The actor smokes (or vapes), he has been known to down a few drinks, and he used to have a reputation (deserved or otherwise) as a heavy partyer and something of a prankster on and off the set (deserved).
 In school he was more class clown than student (which earned him the horrible nickname of Leonardo Retardo).
 But he would rather hang with his pals—who call him D, Leo, or Noodle—than act on a movie set, so he can’t be all bad.
 DiCaprio remains loyal to new and former friends.
 His so-called “posse” often goes with him, not only to shooting locations but also to exotic party locales.
 Once, DiCaprio spent a week in Cuba with his friends and the Canadian music star Alanis Morissette.
 Reportedly, Leo has insisted on a proviso in his contracts that the studio fly his friends to his film locations—first-class.

 Leonardo in Berlin